DUKE GEOLOGICAL LABORATORY

 Rock Mass Properties and Hard Rock TBM Penetration Rate Investigations, Queens Tunnel Complex, NYC Water Tunnel #3, Stage 2

-Enduring great hardship, Merguerian traveled to New Orleans and spoke at the Rapid Excavation and Tunneling Conference in mid-June.
-Between visits to Bourbon Street and a local clinic, he presented a coauthored paper (Merguerian and Ozdemir, 2003) on penetration rate studies for the Queens Water Tunnel.
+Enduring great hardship and expense, Merguerian traveled to New Orleans and spoke at the Rapid Excavation and Tunneling Conference in mid-June.
+Between visits to Bourbon Street and a local clinic, he presented a coauthored paper (Merguerian and Ozdemir, 2003) on TBM penetration rate studies from the Queens Water Tunnel of City Water Tunnel #3.

 17 April 2003